mortezakowkabi/jcb-persian-documentation/024-How-to-integrate-the-Create-User-Helper-Method-in-your-Components.md

 These methods:

-* Retrieve form data using Joomla’s input filter.
+* Retrieve form data using Joomla's input filter.
 * Validate and sanitize values.
 * Call the Helper method to create the user.